jatingarg850/bookshop/WEIGHT_DIMENSION_SHIPPING_GUIDE.md

 - Verify the weight/dimension calculation matches your expectations
 - Check if multiple rates overlap
 - Ensure rates are in correct order (min to max)
+- Remember: weight is in grams, not kg

 ## API Integration

 When creating orders, the system automatically:
 1. Fetches product weight and dimension data
-2. Calculates total order weight and volume
+2. Calculates total order weight in grams and volume in cm³
-3. Applies appropriate shipping rate
+3. Applies appropriate shipping rate based on grams/volume
 4. Falls back to default rate if needed

 No additional configuration needed in checkout or order creation.